-If you have only one type of income in either category, print a description in the relevant Type of income category box(es) at item 24 on page 15 of your tax return.
+If you have only one type of income in either category, print a description in the relevant Type of income category box at item 24 on page 15 of your tax return.

 If you received more than one type of either category of income, you will need to provide full details.
 Print ADDITIONAL INFORMATION in the relevant Type of income category box.
 Print SCHEDULE OF ADDITIONAL INFORMATION - ITEM 24 on the top of a separate piece of paper.
 Include your name, address and tax file number.
 Show each type and amount of income you received within the category.
-Print X in the YES box at Taxpayer's declaration question 2a on page 12 of your tax return.
-Sign your schedule and attach it to page 3 of your tax return.
+Print X in the Yes box at Taxpayer's declaration question 2a on page 12 of your tax return.
+Attach your schedule to page 3 of your tax return.